jonpas/SigProc/README.md

 # FERI-SigProc

 Signal Processing application at Signals and Images (slo.
-Signali in Slike).
+Signali in Slike)

 ### Setup